This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 Instructions

-- Chop all of the peaches into small pieces and remove the pits.
-Then, add all of the chopped peaches to a large bowl.
+- Chop the peaches into small pieces and remove the pits.
+Add the chopped peaches to a large bowl.

-- Add the vanilla extract, sugar or monk fruit, lemon zest, and lemon juice to the large bowl with the peaches.
-Thoroughly mix the peaches.
+- Add the vanilla extract, sugar or monk fruit sweetener, lemon zest, and lemon juice to the peaches.
+Thoroughly mix until combined.

 - Cut the angel food cake into 1-2 inch cubes.

-- Cover the trifle bowl with tin foil or saran wrap.
-Chill the trifle in the refrigerator for 3-6 hours and enjoy!
-Optional: Dust the top of the trifle with cinnamon, fresh peaches, and whipped cream before serving.
+- Cover the trifle bowl with foil or plastic wrap and refrigerate for 3-6 hours before serving.
+Optional: Top with whipped cream, fresh peaches, and a dusting of cinnamon before serving.

 Video